HannaGierling/rb_semilinear/README.md

 ```

 ## ⬇️ Further requirements
-Further requirements can be installed with the 'requirements.txt' file
+Further requirements can be installed with the `requirements.txt` file

 ➡ Activate your virtual environment
 ```bash